 Each of the Funds may enter into reverse repurchase agreements.
-A reverse repurchase agreement involves the sale of portfolio securities by a Fund to a broker-dealer or other financial institution, with an agreement by the Fund to repurchase the securities at an agreed-upon price, date, and interest payment, and are considered borrowings by the Fund and are subject to any borrowing limitations set forth under "Investment Restrictions" in this Statement of
+A reverse repurchase agreement involves the sale of portfolio securities by a Fund to a broker-dealer or other financial institution, with an agreement by the Fund to repurchase the securities at an agreed-upon price, date, and interest payment, and are considered borrowings by the Fund and are subject to any borrowing limitations set forth under "Investment Restrictions" in this Statement of Additional Information.

-Additional Information.
 A Fund may have an opportunity to earn a greater rate of interest on the investment of the cash proceeds of the sale.
 However, opportunities to realize earnings from the use of the proceeds equal to or greater than the interest required to be paid by the Fund under the reverse repurchase agreement may not always be available.
 The use of reverse repurchase agreements involves the speculative factor known as "leverage" and may exaggerate any interim increase or decrease in the value of the Fund's assets.
 If a Fund enters into a reverse repurchase agreement, the Fund will maintain assets with its custodian having a value equal to or greater than the value of its commitments under the agreement.
-The Fund will segregate such assets subject to the repurchase agreement.
-The Fund cannot use these segregated assets to meet its current obligations.
-The Fund's liquidity and ability to manage its assets may be adversely affected when it sets aside cash or securities to cover its commitments.
 Reverse repurchase agreements are considered to be a form of borrowing.
 Reverse repurchase agreements involve the risk that the market value of the securities sold by the Fund may decline below the repurchase price of those securities, that the assets purchased with the proceeds of the agreement decline in value, or that the buyer under a reverse repurchase agreement files for bankruptcy or becomes insolvent.
+A Fund to enter into reverse repurchase agreements and similar financing transactions (e.g., recourse and nonrecourse tender option bonds, borrowed bonds) notwithstanding the limitation on the issuance of senior securities in Section 18 of the 1940 Act, provided that the Fund complies with the asset coverage requirements of Section 18 and combines the aggregate amount of indebtedness associated with all reverse repurchase agreements or similar financing transactions with the aggregate amount of any other senior securities representing indebtedness when calculating the asset coverage ratio, or treats all reverse repurchase agreements or similar financing transactions as Derivatives Transactions for all purposes under Rule 18f-4 under the 1940 Act.
+The DRMP currently provides that reverse repurchase agreements will not be treated as derivatives for purposes of the DRMP and will be subject to the asset coverage requirements of Section 18.
+See "Derivatives."